 Personal development is one of the main reasons people choose a gap year.
 Those who have taken part in a gap year program are united in saying they feel the benefits, which include an increased sense of independence, self-reliance, and confidence improvements.
 The programs are designed so that participants can develop a wide range of skills which hand you a huge advantage when you return to college or start employment.

 Prospective employers recognise the value of gap year programs and they particularly welcome skills such as: cultural awareness; time management; problem-solving; organization; and an ability to work proactively and independently.
-Some programs will also give you direct experience in a field you want to work in after graduation and this can be a big plus point on your CV.
+Some gap year adventures will also give you direct experience in a field you want to work in after graduation and this can be a big plus point on your CV.

 However, undertaking a gap year program is not only about the skills you develop, a big part of it is the time you are contributing to help others across the world and the dedication you demonstrate to a wider cause.
 It’s also a hugely fulfilling time for you personally as you get to meet a wide range of new people, experience a location you have probably never travelled to before and above all you get to have a lot of fun along the way.